giudag/test_files_edition/README.md

                solved with this method.
-Additionally, it gave me the possibility to take advantage of the fact that the element "span" contains a comment on the portion of text it is associated with to add a brief description of the textual units without cluttering the text files with information.
+Additionally, it gave me the possibility to take advantage of the fact that the element "span" contains a comment on the portion of text it is associated with to add a brief description of the textual units without cluttering the text files with information.</p>